CTAS Stock Risk & Deep Value Analysis

 - 🚪

-Exit if quarterly organic revenue growth falls below 5% for two consecutive quarters.
+Exit if quarterly revenue growth decelerates below 5% year-over-year for two consecutive quarters, indicating a fundamental slowdown in demand.

 - 🚪